Champion of the Universe: Fictional character biography

 The Champion is one of the alien Elders of the Universe.
 He is an immortal who claims to have been born billions of years ago in the Ancrindo Nebula.
 Although he wishes to prove himself the greatest warrior in the universe, he usually does so fairly.
 He keeps himself busy by fighting powerful warriors throughout the universe.
-The Champion of the Universe's Promoter Supreme named Proja preceded the Champion's journey to Earth and recruited the superheroes Thing, Namor, Hulk, Colossus, Sasquatch, Thor, Doc Samson, and Wonder Man to a boxing match in Madison Square Garden.
-The heroes are defeated or disqualified, but the Thing refuses to give up and convinces the Champion to surrender.
+The Champion of the Universe's Promoter Supreme, Proja, recruits the superheroes Thing, Namor, Hulk, Colossus, Sasquatch, Thor, Doc Samson, and Wonder Man to a boxing match in Madison Square Garden.
+The other heroes are defeated or disqualified, but the Thing refuses to give up and convinces the Champion to surrender.

-The Champion later attempted to kill the Silver Surfer to prevent him from interfering with a Skrull plot to use Nova to force Galactus to destroy the Kree Empire.
-The Champion was overpowered by the Silver Surfer, suffering his first known defeat in combat.
-The Champion was one of the eleven Elders who sought to restart the universe by killing Galactus.
-He attempted to kill Mantis but she was rescued by the Silver Surfer.
-The Champion then battled Galactus and the Silver Surfer but was converted to energy and consumed by Galactus.
-The Champion and the other four Elders devoured by Galactus caused Galactus "cosmic indigestion" from within until they were forced out of him by Master Order and Lord Chaos.
-After the other Elders leave, the Champion obtains the Power Gem, one of the Infinity Gems.

-Later, the Champion had settled on the planet Skardon, whose native Skard exist in a "might makes right" culture; all disputes, including matters of law, are settled in a trial by combat.
-By defeating Skardon's most powerful fighters in the natives' boxing-ring-esque arena, the Champion became the ruler of the planet.
+After gaining the Power Gem, the Champion settles on the planet Skardon, whose native Skard exist in a "might makes right" culture; all disputes, including matters of law, are settled in a trial by combat.
+By defeating Skardon's most powerful fighters in the natives' boxing-ring-esque arena, the Champion becomes the ruler of the planet.
 He is later defeated and dethroned by She-Hulk.